joedefen/grub-wiz/README.md

   * Group by severity
   * Top priority: first 2 critical checks.

-#### Running grub-pal at recovery time
+#### Running grub-wiz at recovery time

-To leverage user-installed, `grub-pal` even in minimal recovery environment of grub recovery mode:
+To leverage user-installed, `grub-wiz` even in minimal recovery environment of grub recovery mode:
 1. Remount the root filesystem as Read-Write: `mount -o remount,rw /`
-2. Execute grub-pal using its full path: `/home/{username}/.local/bin/grub-pal`
+2. Execute grub-wiz using its full path: `/home/{username}/.local/bin/grub-wiz`
 3. Make changes as needed, and "write" them to update the boot instructions.